 Although the control file contains a complete description of a data file, the data file and its corresponding control file exist independently of each other.
-Thus, while control files can be readily modified, care must be taken to ensure that any modifications do not affect the structure of the data file.
-If a future data file expansion or change is anticipated, it may be useful to reserve extra space in the data file when the control file is originally created.
-For example, fields could then be added to the control file at a later date without destroying the existing data file structure.
-However, the existing data file is not automatically updated.
+Therefore, while control files can be readily modified, care must be taken to ensure that any modifications do not affect the structure of the data file.
+If you anticipate a future expansion or change to the data file, it can be useful to reserve extra space in the data file when the control file is originally created.
+For example, you can then add fields to the control file at a later date without destroying the existing data file structure.

+The existing data file is not automatically updated, however.
 When DATENTRY is run following a control file change, the new field is available for entry if new records are added to the file.
-Existing records remain unchanged until the user retrieves them for modification, at which time the user is able to enter data into the new field.
+Existing records remain unchanged until you retrieve them for modification, at which time you can enter data into the new field.
 Unless appropriate space is provided, control file changes that affect the length of the data record require creation of a new data file.
 This is also true when the internal format of a given field is changed, affecting the field's length.
-The CREATE user aid or a user-written program may be used to restructure an existing data file.
+The CREATE utility or a user-written program can be used to restructure an existing data file.
+Refer to the VS VSAIDS Reference for information on the CREATE utility.